ubercomrade/esdeg/README.md

 ## Introduction
 We developed tool ESDEG that estimates the enrichment of motifs respecting transcription factor binding sites (TFBS) in promoters of differentially expressed genes (DEGs) derived from RNA-seq experiment.
 We applied this tool to perform analysis on promoters of the genes upregulated and downregulated in the brain tissue samples of tame rats [^a].
 To identify enriched motifs, we first performed motif recognition in the given set of promoter (upstream regions of the same length), utilizing each from a library of nucleotide frequency matrices taken from the [JASPAR](https://jaspar.uio.no/).
-Next, a table of recognition thresholds was compiled as described in works[^b][^c], where expected recognition rates (ERRs) for each threshold were calculated as probabilities of site prediction in the whole-genome dataset of promoters.
-Given that the enrichment of sites depends on a chosen threshold, subsequent calculations were performed for 30 recognition thresholds (equidistant on a logarithmic scale of ERRs) in the range of 5 × 10E−4 to 1 × 10E−4.
+Next, a table of recognition thresholds was compiled as described in works[^b][^c], where expected recognition rates (_ERRs_) for each threshold were calculated as probabilities of site prediction in the whole-genome dataset of promoters.
+Given that the enrichment of sites depends on a chosen threshold, subsequent calculations were performed for 30 recognition thresholds (equidistant on a logarithmic scale of _ERRs_) in the range of 5 × 10E−4 to 1 × 10E−4.
 Next, all promoters were categorized into either a foreground or background group.
 The foreground group contained the promoters of the significantly DEGs: either only upregulated or only downregulated or both upregulated and downregulated genes.
-The set parameters (adjusted p-value and log2(fold change)) were used to determine whether a gene was differentially expressed.
-The background group included the same number of promoters as the foreground group, but they were randomly selected from none-DEGs according to given parameters (adjusted p-value, log2(fold change) and G/C content) and have the same G/C content as foreground .
+The set parameters (_adjusted p-value_ and _log2(fold change)_) were used to determine whether a gene was differentially expressed.
+The background group included the same number of promoters as the foreground group, but they were randomly selected from none-DEGs according to given parameters (_adjusted p-value_, _log2(fold change)_ and _G/C content_) and have the same _G/C content_ as foreground.
 Next, we calculated the frequency of a motif in each of the gene promoter groups.
 To estimate the significance of the motif enrichment, the Monte Carlo approach was applied.
-For a given motif and a recognition threshold, site frequency was calculated for the foreground group (AVFOR), whereas a background group was generated many times to estimate the site frequency distribution.
-Next, the average (AVBACK) and standard deviation (SDBACK) for the frequencies in the background group set were calculated.
-Then, a Z-score was calculated according to the formula (AVFOR − AVBACK)/SDBACK.
-This Z-score allowed us to compute the significance of enrichment (p-value) by fitting a site’s frequency distribution to a normal distribution.
-To confirm enrichment for a given motif, multiple p-values were combined, referring all recognition thresholds into a single unified p-value according to the Hartung method [^5].
-Thus, a unified p-value was calculated for each motif.
-Finally, an adjusted p-value (padj) was calculated from the set of unified p-values for all motifs with the Benjamini–Hochberg correction for multiple comparisons; in this way, our analysis involved multiple simultaneous statistical tests for various motifs.
+For a given motif and a recognition threshold, site frequency was calculated for the foreground group (_AVFOR_), whereas a background group was generated many times to estimate the site frequency distribution.
+Next, the average (_AVBACK_) and standard deviation (_SDBACK_) for the frequencies in the background group set were calculated.
+Then, a _Z-score_ was calculated according to the formula _(AVFOR − AVBACK)/SDBACK_.
+This _Z-score_ allowed us to compute the significance of enrichment (_p-value_) by fitting a site’s frequency distribution to a normal distribution.
+To confirm enrichment for a given motif, multiple _p-values_ were combined, referring all recognition thresholds into a single unified _p-value_ according to the Hartung method [^5].
+Thus, a unified _p-value_ was calculated for each motif.
+Finally, an adjusted p-value (_padj_) was calculated from the set of unified p-values for all motifs with the Benjamini–Hochberg correction for multiple comparisons; in this way, our analysis involved multiple simultaneous statistical tests for various motifs.

 * You can find more details in article _Oshchepkov, Dmitry, Irina Chadaeva, Rimma Kozhemyakina, Svetlana Shikhevich, Ekaterina Sharypova, Ludmila Savinkova, Natalya V. Klimova, Anton Tsukanov, Victor G. Levitsky, and Arcady L. Markel.
 2022.
 "Transcription Factors as Important Regulators of Changes in Behavior through Domestication of Gray Rats: Quantitative Data from RNA Sequencing" International Journal of Molecular Sciences 23, no. 20: 12269. https://doi.org/10.3390/ijms232012269_